 Role of site-directed mutagenesis in the CRISPR-CAS9:

-Here, in the CRISPR-CAS9, the CAS9 is the nuclease which is used to cleave the DNA.
+Here, in the CRISPR-CAS9, the CAS9 is the nuclease, cleaves the DNA.
 Once it induces a double-stranded break, the mutation is inserted through the homologous-direct repair.

-Site directed-mutagenesis has its own importance in the field of gene editing and gene manipulation.
-It facilitates improvement in the wild type genotype to produce a commercially important phenotype.
-Notably, the use of nuclease is crucial to get success. site-directed mutagenesis is used in the knockout mice construction and gene knockout studies too.
+Site-directed mutagenesis has its own importance in the field of gene editing and gene manipulation.
+It facilitates improvement in the wild-type genotype to produce a commercially important phenotype.